rmtew/sorrows-mudlib/doc/design/00001 - Commands, items and parsing.rst

   class Room(Object):
       pass

-For the "get" command:  The parser should look for an object in the room the character is in, and present it to the command, passed into the syntax handling method that applies.
+For the "take" command:  The parser should look for an object in the room the character is in, and present it to the command, passed into the syntax handling method that applies.
 The syntax handling method should implement logic that checks that the object can be taken, that the character has room for the object and then moves the object from the room into the character.

 For the "drop" command:  The parser should look for an object in the character and present it to the command.
 The syntax handling method should check that